This page is a WIP and is outdated!

 Thronebutt is a website that is officially integrated within Nuclear Throne.
-While server hosting is done by Vlambeer the site is run by Team Thronebutt who are mainly volunteers and work largely independently.
-The website hosts active leaderboard tracking for the current daily and weekly challenges but also includes an archive for every past challenge, all-time leaderboards for cumulative kill counts, and user profiles to see various run stats all automatically added for anyone who participates in the Steam version of the game.
+While server hosting is done by Vlambeer, the website is ran by Team Thronebutt who are mainly volunteers and work largely independently.
+The website hosts active leaderboard tracking for daily and weekly challenges, with an archive for any past challenges.
+Anyone who participates in a daily or weekly will have a user profile automatically generated that participates in the Steam version of the game.

 Thronebutt Features - Leaderboards

-From here any individual run can be expanded to view additional stats.
+Every run is a drop-down which can be expanded to view additional stats.

 Each page will display 30 entries.
 Sometimes the last page will not display any scores, but the URL can be edited to simply go back a page from there to see the actual last place runs.
-Some entire pages will lead to an error page, which is most likely due to some profiles causing an error for the entire page.
-This makes some scores unviewable outside of individual profiles.
+Some entire pages will lead to an error caused by specific profiles, meaning that some scores are unviewable outside of player specific profiles.

-(If viewing an error page sometimes /about will appear in the header page, which similarly just leads to another error.
-This was used on the old Thronebutt website and is now just a useless function.)
+(Error pages would also link /about in the header, which just leads to another error.
+Likely used on the old Thronebutt website and is now defunct.)

 Thronebutt Features - Syncing Account